On Manin's conjecture for Ch\^atelet surfaces: Analysis of the leading constant

 Let us fix a tuple $(\alpha_1,...,\alpha_r)\in \Q^r$ satisfying $\alpha_1...\alpha_r = 1.$ We observe that we can instead look at the integral points on the homogenization of these variety $X^*_{\Delta,f_1,...,f_r,\alpha_1,...,\alpha_r}$:

 A version of this reduction is described explicitly by de la Bret\`eche and Browning in the derivation of \cite[Lemma 4.2]{delaBrowningHasse} for $\Delta=1$.
-Next, we note that if $\alpha_i = \alpha_i' \beta_i$, where $\beta_i \in \Z$ and satisfies that $\beta_i = b_i^2 \prod_{\chi(p_j)=1} p_{j}^{e_j}$, i.e. $\beta_i$ is a product of a square and primes that split in $K$, then we have that By the equivalence of these varieties, we can assume that $\alpha_i\in \Z$ are squarefree and a product of primes satisfying $\chi(p)=-1.$ We can also assume that $f_1,...,f_r$ all satisfy that the coefficients of $f_i$ are at most divisible by a squarefree integer coprime to $\alpha_i$.
+Next, we note that if $\alpha_i = \alpha_i' \beta_i$, where $\beta_i \in \Z$ and satisfies that $\beta_i = b_i^2$, i.e. $\beta_i$ is a square, then we have that By the equivalence of these varieties, we can assume that $\alpha_i\in \Z$ are squarefree.
+We can also assume that $f_1,\dots,f_r$ all satisfy that the coefficients of $f_i$ are at most divisible by a squarefree integer.
 Moreover, we also know that the product of all of the $\alpha_i$ is a square.